jupyterhub/traefik-proxy/docs/source/install.md

 $ jupyterhub -f /path/to/jupyterhub_config.py
 ```

-There is an example configuration file [here](https://github.com/jupyterhub/traefik-proxy/blob/master/examples/jupyterhub_config.py) that configures Jupyterhub to run with *TraefikEtcdProxy* as the proxy and uses dummyauthenticator and simplespawner to enable testing without administrative privileges.
+There is an example configuration file [here](https://github.com/jupyterhub/traefik-proxy/blob/master/examples/jupyterhub_config.py) that configures JupyterHub to run with *TraefikEtcdProxy* as the proxy and uses dummyauthenticator and simplespawner to enable testing without administrative privileges.

 In *jupyterhub_config.py*:

 ```
 c.JupyterHub.proxy_class = "traefik_etcd"
-# will configure Jupyterhub to run with TraefikEtcdProxy
+# will configure JupyterHub to run with TraefikEtcdProxy

 ```

 ```
 c.JupyterHub.proxy_class = "traefik_toml"
-# will configure Jupyterhub to run with TraefikTomlProxy
+# will configure JupyterHub to run with TraefikTomlProxy
 ```

 ## Implementation details